earlduque/ServiceNow-Developer-Training/Standards/Portal.md

 - Do not edit other application widgets without permission
 - Copy out-of-box widgets and edit the copy instead of editing the original.
 - Be aware of how many libraries you import as it can impact performance.

-### Pages

-- If using role restrictions, evoke CAS for users not logged in first.